mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 (*Transcriber’s Note:* The recording begins in mid-sentence.)

-**Katagiri Roshi:** ... [the] mind which is clear and pure, originally.
-So one should produce the mind which is nowhere supported because the truth is not something [like] stagnant water, the truth is something moving and active.
+**Katagiri Roshi:** [...]
+“One should produce the mind which is nowhere supported”: because the truth is not something [like] stagnant water, the truth is something moving and active.
+So there is nothing to hold in your hand, there is nothing to support. [...] *Nowhere attached*: this [is the meaning of] “one should produce the mind which is nowhere supported.”

-So there is nothing to hold in your hand, there is nothing to support.
-“Nowhere supported”: nowhere attached; this [is the meaning of] “one should produce the mind which is nowhere supported.”
-And then Hui Neng attained enlightenment at that time.
+And then, Hui Neng attained enlightenment at that time.

-Next,
+Next:

 > Thereupon he asked the customer what Sutra he was reciting.
 The customer replied, “*The Diamond Sutra*.”
 >